-Challenges in emotion regulation, processing speed, and impulsivity (to name just a few) lurk around every corner, infusing chaos and unpredictability into our days.
+With ADHD in kids, challenges in emotion regulation, processing speed, and impulsivity (to name just a few) lurk around every corner, infusing chaos and unpredictability into our days.

-Parenting a child with ADHD can feel like living on a rollercoaster
+Raising a child with ADHD can feel like living on a rollercoaster

-When you have a child with ADHD, it can feel like the entire family is being taken hostage by one tiny nervous system.
+ADHD symptoms in childhood can feel like the entire family is being taken hostage by one tiny nervous system.
 Some days our child wakes up calm, even quiet for a few moments perhaps, pausing to greet us and share a random fact from the science book they read yesterday.

 Other days, they wake up unsettled and anxious, making us wonder if we’re waking our own child from their bed, or we’ve accidentally stumbled upon one of those tiny dragons from Game of Thrones hatching out of its egg.

-Parenting a child with ADHD is no cake walk.
+Raising a child with ADHD is no cake walk.
 It is legit, straight-up, badass parent territory.
 Don’t give us too much credit though, we’ve had no other choice.